Within this FAQ guide, you will discover answers to your questions regarding the McGill Master of Management in Finance (MMF) program.

 What is the length of the Masters of Management in Finance (MMF)?

-The full-time McGill MMF program is a 45-credit program that is completed over the course of one year.
+The full-time McGill MMF program is a 45-credit program that is completed in 12 or 16 months.

 Is there an accelerated option in the MMF program for those who have prior background in finance?

 No, there is no accelerated option.
 However, we will look into it on case-by-case basis for students with prior education or professional experience in finance.

 What is unique about the McGill MMF Program?